Welsh language standards

 The Police and Crime Commissioner for Gwent (PCC) and the Chief Constable for Gwent Police share a commitment to working towards provision of a bilingual public service.
 This supports the Welsh Language Commissioner's vision for the Welsh language to be central to everyday life in Wales and creation of a society where Welsh can be used in an increasing number of contexts.

 The Welsh Language Measure enacted in 2011 ensures the equal status of the Welsh language alongside the English language.
 This law creates the role of a Welsh Language Commissioner and introduces a number of Welsh Language Standards.
-Details of the Standards under which Gwent Police have a duty to comply can be found here:
+Details of the Standards under which Gwent Police have a duty to comply can be found in the language compliance letter below.

 In response to this notice, the PCC and Chief Constable have set the following strategic aim: